havron/daas/README.md

 of isolated microservices.
 Static content for the HTML front-end is currently served with Django's `whitenoise` wrapper for the Python `wsgi` interface.

-To check out our project locally (on your desktop/laptop):
+To check out our project locally (on your desktop/laptop; `docker` requires root access):

 1. install `docker`: [https://www.docker.com/](https://www.docker.com/)